Developmental Language Disorder

 - Difficulty in using words together to form sentences.

 - Poor pronunciation or articulation.

 The aforementioned signs might be representative of DLD however it is important to establish that not all children have the same language skills, communication, or learning abilities.

-The treatment for Developmental language delay entails speech and language therapy.
-An SLP usually carries out comprehensive assessments and evaluations in order to identify language development and areas of difficulty for a child and designs a suitable treatment plan.
+The treatment for language disorder entails speech and language therapy.
+An SLP usually carries out comprehensive assessments and evaluations in order to identify language development and areas of difficulty for a child and design a suitable treatment plan.
 The treatment plan usually depends on a child’s age and severity of the symptoms.

 What can I do at home?

 Follow these tips to encourage language development in your child:

 - Use fun activities or games to help the child to learn more.

 - Use visuals aids to make understanding easier (e.g. pictures, videos, gestures).